top of page

 Chapter 1 – West of Popdalla

-judging by the state it was in.
-The crows had made short work of the eyes and nibbled at lips and cheeks, but the clenched jaw told me it still had a tongue, and that’s all that mattered to me.
-I cut the rope tied around the tree with my hunting knife, and let the body drop to the ground.
-It landed with an unceremonious, wet sound.
-The broad leaves of the hanging tree had apparently sheltered flesh from sun enough so that it still held some juice, despite the heat of late summer.
-I sat down beside it, legs crossed, and reached for my death bag.
-Rummaging around, I sought out what was needed.
-First, the finger bone of a virgin—well, finger bone of an alleged virgin, such propositions being dicey in the best of times, which these weren’t.
+I reckoned it had been hanging there for at least three days, judging by the state it was in.
+The crows had made short work of the eyes and nibbled at lips and cheeks, but the throat was intact, and the clenched jaw told me it still had a tongue, which was what mattered most.
+I cut the rope from the tree with my hunting knife and let the body drop to the ground.
+It landed with an unceremonious wet sound—the broad leaves of the hanging tree had apparently sheltered flesh from sun so that it still had juice, despite the cruelty of late summer heat.
+I sat down beside it, crossed my legs, and reached for my death bag, rummaging around for what was needed.
+First, the finger bone of a virgin.
+Well, finger bone of an alleged virgin, such propositions being dicey in the best of times, which these weren’t.
 Second, a vial of baby’s spittle, duly blessed—the spittle that is; baby itself can’t have been baptized in the faith.
-Good luck finding one of them on the frontier, where folks are more likely than not deeply devout, if not outright fanatics.
-Third was my charm, the silver cruciform sword which always hung on a delicate chain round my neck.
+Good luck finding one of them on the frontier, where most folks are deeply devout, if not outright fanatics.
+Third was my charm, the silver cruciform sword of St. Agnes, which hung always on a delicate chain around my neck.
 I kissed the charm and drew in a deep breath, preparing myself.
-This sort of work was never pleasant.
+This sort of work was unpleasant, to put it mildly.

 “The crows have been at your eyes, friend,” I answered.

-“Someone was unhappy with you,” I offered.
+“Somebody was unhappy with you,” I offered.
 “They hanged you from a tree.”

-The corpse frowned and let out a long breath that stunk like a long untended battlefield.
-“Hatches then,” he said.
-“Maybe Oliver and that new dolly of his.
+“Hatches or Pace, could be,” he said.
+“They always bore me ill.
+Or maybe Oliver and that new dolly of his.
 The one with the tits.
 Where am I?
 Doages?”

 “Won’t stoop to claimin’ a bounty?” he asked with a bitter sneer, like he was offended.